 Complementary and Alternative Therapies

-If you have pulmonary hypertension, you should be under a doctor's care.
+If you have pulmonary hypertension, you should be under a conventional medical doctor's care.
 Make sure your doctor knows about any herbs or supplements you may be thinking about using.
-Do not use complementary and alternative therapies by themselves to treat pulmonary hypertension.Nutrition
+DO NOT use complementary and alternative therapies (CAM) by themselves to treat pulmonary hypertension, unless directed to do so by your doctor.Nutrition

 While none of these supplements specifically treats pulmonary hypertension, they may help heart health and function.